Family tent campers do not encounter high winds, unless they ignore weather forecasts.

 Strong tornados are spawned by supercell storms or hurricanes, which are visible on weather radar and thus fairly easy to avoid.

-Shelter tips: In these winds people should, if possible, seek shelter below ground.
+In these winds people should, if possible, seek shelter below ground.
 Structures above ground may not offer adequate shelter against extreme winds and large debris.

 However, most campgrounds are unlikely to offer underground shelter.

-In an emergency, campers should make haste to the designated campground emergency shelter, whatever and wherever it is.
+Even so, in an emergency, campers should make haste to the designated campground emergency shelter, whatever and wherever it is.
 Knowledgeable people will have designated it to be the sturdiest structure and best shelter in the campground.
 It will be the best chance for survival.

-Upper limit of wind scale.
+Upper limit of grand wind scale.

 This wind speed corresponds to an F4 (EF5) violent tornado.